Jon Berti Player Props: Marlins vs. Rangers

 Jon Berti At The Plate

-- Looking at the 86 games he has played this year, he's homered in three of them (3.5%), and in 1% of his trips to the plate.
+- In three games this year, he has homered (3.4%, and 1% of his trips to the plate).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.